 Operating Hours- 9:00 AM to 5:00 PM (Daily)

-The garden of abundance is a must visit when strolling through the Chinese garden.
-This garden houses several 100-year-old Pomegranate trees that cover the entire garden.
+Garden of Abundance: This garden houses several 100-year-old Pomegranate trees that cover the entire garden.
 However, hidden between these trees is the main attraction of this garden- the zodiac statues.
 The twelve zodiac sign statues pull the curious-minded to this garden and are the perfect place for pictures and lounging on the stone benches around them.

 This park is wheelchair accessible.